NETSCAN-dev/NETSCAN-documents/dc.md

   > set view step and overlap by value or by [[process-view-list-file|view-list]]
   > see [[view-step and view-overlap definitions|mk_views]].

-  - --c corrmap-file
+  - --c correction-map-file
-  > set corrmap file used as a starting point for each view
+  > set correction-map file used as a starting point for each view

   - --search-mode 0/1/2
   > set search mode ( default = 0 )